Thai sex worker trial: Jury sent to begin deliberations

 'It only stopped because family found out'

-Phonkoed's counsel Rob Quin told the jury there was no deception, "they were, in their own words, 'stupid'."
+Phonkoed's counsel Rob Quin told the jury there was no deception, "they were, in their own words, 'stupid'.

 "They knew what they were getting into, they didn't want it to end and were happy to keep paying for the companionship, services, and attention the defendants gave them.